 It might be that you have a great idea for a product/platform/mobile app/e-commerce.
 This idea will make your company grow and moreover show to your bosses what a motivated employee you are.
 You want to make this idea fast into reality.

 So you talk to an IT department in your company, you have a couple of meetings, exchange tons of e-mails.
-Then you receive estimation from them stating that they need two months initiation phase, four months coding phase and three full-time resources until they can launch the product – your brilliant concept.
+Then you receive an estimation from them stating that they need two months initiation phase, four months coding phase and three full-time resources until they can launch the product – your brilliant concept.

-This is a lot of time, meaning a lot of money, meaning that you bosses are most likely going to reject the idea for a product even before having a chance to test the thing or see it materialized.
+This is a lot of time, meaning a lot of money, meaning that your bosses are most likely going to reject the idea for a product even before having a chance to test the thing or see it materialized.

-Well, there is a good news, building a web application/mobile app/e-commerce doesn’t always have to be such a long and expensive process.
+Well, there is a piece of good news, building a web application/mobile app/e-commerce doesn’t always have to be such a long and expensive process.
 With the right MVP, you can test your concept with real customers and with their immediate feedback continue to build a product that they will simply love.
 At this point, you may ask yourself what is MVP?

 Well, do not fear, in this post I’ll walk you through what is an MVP, give you 5 examples of the most successful MVPs and show you free tools to build it and links to resources to learn more about it.
 When we’re done you’ll know exactly what MVP is, how to do it and what tools to use.
 Ready?
 Let’s dive in.